98548J/98548J.github.io/docs/TeamHistory/2023-10-04-FinishingTouches.md

 {: .design}
 Introduction

-This week we had our eleventh team meeting of the year and it is the last full week before our first competition.
-SAo there is a multitude of things that need to or could be polished.
-That way our robot can be in peak condition.
-We are looking to
+We just had our eleventh team meeting of the year, and it's the last full week before our first competition.
+With the competition fast approaching, there are many things that need to be polished so that our robot can be in peak condition.
+We not only want to improve the robot, but also our communication skills, such as interviews and strategies with other alliances.

 {: .design}
 # Agenda